-Through the review of this proposed design completed by Urban Systems, a number of concerns were identified.
-Some of the key issues are discussed below:
+This study involved a comprehensive review of safety and operations for all users by a multidisciplinary team of North American and European experts.
+Through the review completed by Urban Systems, a number of concerns were identified with the original design.
+Some of the key issues with the original concept are discussed below: